Polight/lego/README.md

 ### Updating the Compiler

 For any changes within the `src/compiler` folder, you can test it by running it from one of your Lego project.
-From this project, simply run `bun [path-from-your-project-to-lego-folder]/bin/compile.js` and see the result on your compiled Lego components.
+From this project, simply run `[path-from-your-project-to-lego-folder]/bin/compile.js` and see the result on your compiled Lego components.

 ### Updating the Library